tommyettinger/anim8-gdx/README.md

     - BLUE_NOISE, GRADIENT_NOISE, or ROBERTS will likely look better in pixel art animations, but NEUE can look better for still pixel art.
   - ROBERTS
-    - This is another ordered dither, this time using a softer, "fuzzy" pattern discovered by Dr. Martin Roberts that distributes extra error well, but always adds some error to an image.
+    - This is another ordered dither, this time using the R2 sequence, a pattern discovered by Dr. Martin Roberts that distributes extra error well, but always adds some error to an image.
-    - The dithering algorithm is really just adding or subtracting a relatively small amount of error from each pixel, before finding the closest color to that pixel's value with error.
+    - The dithering algorithm here is more complex than some other ordered dithers, and uses the fast `MathUtils.cos()` in libGDX with three different inputs, offset from each other, to add error to the RGB channels.
-    - This adjusts each channel of a pixel by a differently-translated version of the same pattern.
+    - This adjusts each channel of a pixel differently, and the nearly-repeating nature of the R2 sequence makes very few patches of an image filled entirely with solid blocks of color.
 This makes it able to produce some color combinations via dithering that dithers like GRADIENT_NOISE, which affect all channels with the same error, can't produce with small palettes.
     - This is much like GRADIENT_NOISE, but milder, or BLUE_NOISE, but stronger.
-    - This changed somewhat in version 0.3.11 and 0.3.13.
+    - This changed somewhat in versions 0.3.11, 0.3.13, and 0.3.14.
   - WOVEN
     - This is an error-diffusion dither, like NEUE or SCATTER, but instead of using blue noise patterns to add error to the image, this uses the finer-grained "fuzzy" pattern from ROBERTS.